33rd Triennial CongressPublished on March, 30 2017

 Harmony, Hope & Healing’s (HHH) mission is to create a safe environment where vulnerable individuals and families heal and rebuild through the restorative power of music.
 Founded in 2000 and incorporated as a nonprofit in 2003, HHH provides music programs at various shelters, residential facilities, community centers and the Cook County Jail, all located in some of Chicago’s most poverty-stricken and violent neighborhoods.
 Supporting women, men and children as they heal from traumas associated with homelessness, addictions, violence, incarceration and isolation, HHH strives to improve the quality of participants’ lives.
 Through the transformative power of music, HHH programs foster the development of key life skills, including stress management, communication and parenting; building a sense of community and nurturing hope for a better future.
 Participants also have the opportunity to perform with the HHH choir at public events which helps them gain self-confidence and exposes them to a variety of new experiences and people.
 HHH helps individuals become independent and emotionally and socially healthy members of society.

 Scholarships to help pay for Congress costs will be distributed as funds become available.
 If you would like to apply for a scholarship, please download and email your completed application to Jan Corderman, email@example.com, Teresa Castillo, firstname.lastname@example.org and Karen Pope email@example.com by June 23rd.
 If you have any questions, please contact Jan Corderman at 515-205-4504.
 If you would like to make an online donation to fund a Congress Scholarship, go here.

 Our sincere gratitude for the generous supporters who helped underwrite Congress to make it enjoyable and affordable for all.
-Contact Mary Hanson Harrison at HARRISON0607@msn.com or 515-771-6161 to find out how you can become a sponsor!
-See Sponsors, for more details.
+See Supporters, for more details..

 For more information: